|

 The

-Kalahari is the largest sand basin in the world,
+Kalahari is the largest sand basin

-stretching 1,560 miles (2,500km) from the northern
+in the world, stretching 1,560 miles (2,500km)

-and ending in the DRC (Congo).
-It may have no
+Namibia and Angola and ending in the DRC (Congo).

-permanent surface water, but unlike the image
+It may have no permanent surface water, but

-stretch forever.
+that seem to stretch forever.

-The Central Kalahari Game Reserve (CKGR) is the
+The Central Kalahari Game Reserve (CKGR) is

-unforgiving climate and harsh terrain have kept
+remoteness, unforgiving climate and harsh terrain

-it pristine and only the fully self-sufficient
+have kept it pristine and only the fully self-sufficient

 traveller would venture into the reserve alone.